lxc exec vs ssh

 a small example of what you can do with it:

-One of our main goals is to make lxc exec
+One of our main goals is to make lxc exec feel as similar to ssh as

 possible since this is the standard of running commands interactively or

 non-interactively remotely.
-Making lxc exec
+Making lxc exec behave nicely was tricky.

 1. Handling background tasks